Alluxio/alluxio/docs/Configuring-Tachyon-with-HDFS.md

 Note that, by default, Tachyon binaries are built to work with Hadoop HDFS version `1.0.4`.
-To use another Hadoop version, one needs to recompile Tachyon binaries from source code with the correct Hadoop version set bt either of following approaches.
+To use another Hadoop version, one needs to recompile Tachyon binaries from source code with the correct Hadoop version set by either of following approaches.
 Assume `${TACHYON_HOME}` is the root directory of Tachyon source code.

 * Modify the `hadoop.version` tag defined in `${TACHYON_HOME}/pom.xml`.
 E.g., to work with Hadoop